 Airport customer service: Miami International Airport has many places to eat fresh food and so so many airports around the world.

 9. They have clean bathrooms.

 The bathroom could be a decent place to escape from airport insanity.
-It’s a good time to brush your teeth, do you hair, or fix your make-up.
+It’s a good time to brush your teeth, do your hair, or fix your makeup.
 So walking into a dirty bathroom will just generate a sad face.
 Boo hoo.